 - Programme focussed support from professional services teams (LLS and Changemaker teams) providing academic, employability and digital skills sessions to all students.

-- Academic support through the programme from the Personal Tutor, Module Team and Programme Leader.
+- Academic support through the programme from the Personal Academic Tutor, Module Team and Programme Leader.

 As part of delivering Integrated Learner Support, all students will normally receive a core entitlement comprising:

-- a welcome to UON/induction and expectations session led by the Personal Tutor,
+- a welcome to UON/induction and expectations session led by the Personal Academic Tutor,

 - a subject orientation led by members of the Programme Leader,

-- a team-building / getting to know you session led by the Personal Tutor,
+- a team-building / getting to know you session led by the Personal Academic Tutor,

-- a short 1:1 individual session with the Personal Tutor.
+- a short 1:1 individual session with the Personal Academic Tutor.

 Programme-focussed, embedded academic, digital and employability skills support

 The Integrated Learner Support model provides for embedded academic skills across each level.
 These sessions are delivered by our Learning Development, Academic Librarian and Changemaker Hub Teams.
 Each of these will be delivered over the course of the year in a timely and focussed manner by being embedded within appropriate modules in negotiation with Faculty colleagues to ensure that what is delivered is academically appropriate, tailored to the needs of your students and the programme.
-Members of these teams will be in touch with you to arrange these sessions, or you can proactively email LTE@northampton.ac.uk.
+See which Learning Development Tutor liaises with your programme here, other colleagues will be in touch with you to arrange these sessions, or you can proactively email LTE@northampton.ac.uk.